 What if I live in the same residence hall or apartment or have classes with the person who hurt me?

 You have the right to feel safe in your living and classroom environment.
 If you live on-campus in the same residence hall as the Respondent who hurt you, we can help.
 We may be able to move the Respondent out of your housing community, or, if you choose, we can also move you to another housing community.
 If you live off-campus, there are options for you too.
 We may be able to provide you with temporary on-campus emergency housing or try to work with your off-campus landlord to take steps to help you feel safe.

 If you share classes or other University activities with the Respondent, we may be able to move that person or, if you choose, change your class schedule.
 These accommodations are provided with the highest level of privacy possible.
-An advocate in The Advocacy and Support Center is available to help you access these services.
+An advocate in the Office of the Dean of Students or CARE is available to help you access these services.